Sutton Housing Partnership needs to process personal data in order to deliver the following services to you

 You have the right to lodge a complaint to ICO if you consider the processing of your personal data infringes the EU General Data Protection Regulation (GDPR).

-If you’d like to talk to us about your rights, please Contact us.
+If necessary, please contact us to talk about your rights.
 Alternatively, if you want to complain about our processing of your personal data you can contact the Information Commissioner using the contact details provided at the start of this notice.